zolyfarkas/jaxrs-spf4j-demo/README.md

 8) On demand profiling and tracing.

-9) Binary (for efficiency)/ Json (for humans) support everywhere.
+9) Binary (for efficiency), Json (for humans) support everywhere, CSV for excel wizards.
-  Hitting the network has a cost! (and your cloud bill will reflect that) your code needs to be aware of the network boundary.

 10) Deprecation support, clients will be notified when using deprecated endpoints or deprecated objects/attributes via HTTP Warning headers.

-11) Actuator endpoints  for logs, health, info, swagger docs, jmx, profiles.
+11) Actuator endpoints  for logs, health, info, swagger docs, jmx, profiles, metrics. ([see](https://github.com/zolyfarkas/jaxrs-spf4j-demo/wiki/JaxRsActuator))

-12) Serialization compatible DTO schema evolution ([see](https://github.com/zolyfarkas/jaxrs-spf4j-demo-schema)).
+12) Serialization compatible DTO schema evolution ([see](https://github.com/zolyfarkas/jaxrs-spf4j-demo-schema), and [see](https://github.com/zolyfarkas/jaxrs-spf4j-demo/wiki/AvroReferences)).

 See the [wiki](https://github.com/zolyfarkas/jaxrs-spf4j-demo/wiki) for more detailed descriptions of the concepts implemented here